Taking Surveys for Money

 Why Some Companies Use Points Instead of Currencies

 Not all survey companies are headquartered in the UK and many have branches worldwide, so paying money for survey takers through a point system promotes fairness.
 For instance, paying 3 GBP for a survey taken by a member in the UK and 3 US Dollars to an American filling out the same survey does not pay the members equally.
-With exchange rates that change daily it is in all fairness that consumers who take surveys for money are paid in an equal amount of points.
-Therefore, simply rewarding all panellists a set amount of points for taking the same survey results in all survey takers being compensated equally for taking the same survey.
+With exchange rates that change daily it is in all fairness that consumers who take identical surveys for money are paid in an equal amount of points.
+Therefore, simply rewarding all panellists a set amount of points for taking the same survey results in all survey takers being compensated equally for taking the same survey, as the survey company can calculate the value of these points in one’s local currency when they’re ready to cash out.

 Having set reward levels for points collected also allows the survey taker to be in charge of when they wish to be paid out.
 They have the option to cash out with the minimum number of points are reached or can accumulate more points for a bigger cash-out in the future.